coveooss/json-schema-for-humans/docs/_includes/README.md

 #### CLI options

 #### --config
 Supply generation config parameters.
-The parameters are documented in the JSON schema `config_schema.json` at the root of the repo.
+The parameters are documented in the JSON schema `config_schema.json` at the root of the repo or see [the generated doc](https://coveooss.github.io/json-schema-for-humans/assets/config_schema.html).

 Each parameter is in the format `--config parameter_name=parameter_value`.
 Example: `--config expand_buttons=true`.
 The parameter value must be valid JSON.